hist3907b-winter2015/module2-findingdata/m2-exercises.md

 _All four exercises are on this page.
 Don't forget to scroll.
 If you have difficulties, or if the instructions need clarification, please click the 'issues' button and leave a note.
-Feel free to fork and improve these instructions, if you are so inclined._
+Feel free to fork and improve these instructions, if you are so inclined.
+Remember, these exercises get progressively more difficult, and will require you to either download materials or read materials on other websites.
+Give yourself plenty of time.
+Try them all, and remember you can turn to (I encourage you to!) your classmates for help.
+Work together!_

 # Background
 Where do we go to find data?
 Part of that problem is solved by knowing what question you are asking, and what _kinds_ of data would help solve that question.
 Let's assume that you have a pretty good question you want an answer to - say, something concerning social and household history in early Ottawa, like what was the role of 'corner' stores (if such things exist?) in fostering a sense of neighbourhood - and begin thinking about how you'd find data to explore that question.